Akakhel

-Sikander Khel further divided into small-tribes.
-Arsala-waal from the son Arsala Khan, Paaenda-khel (or Paanda-khel) from the son Paaenda Muhammad Khan, Malak-waal from the son Malak Khan.

 Distribution

 Tribal Research Cell of Government of Khyber Pakhtunkhwa, Pakistan, Home and Tribal Affairs Department, have provided the available old/historical record copies of the Akakhail tribe since British era i.e. 1932–34.In which it is clearly stated that: (the original words of the copies) "217.
 The Aka Khel are true Ghilzais and related to the Ali Khel and Sulaiman Khel with whom they are friendly.
 The association of Aka Khel of Katawaz and Ali Khel with the Sulaiman Khel of Katawaz is so close that, often, when asked to what tribe they belong, they say that they are Sulaiman Khel.
 The tribe is almost entirely nomadic.
 Those who come from Katawaz to the Damam of Dera Ismail Khan in winter use the Gomal route, and they form only a comparatively small portion of the whole tribe.
 Many of the Aka Khel spend the summer in the Hazarajat and in autumn take their families to Ningarhar, carrying on trade between Kabul and Peshawar.

 The population of this clan is estimated at 1 million worldwide.
 About 70% of the Akakhel population lives in Afghanistan and about 25% lives in Pakistan.
 The remainder live in England, Germany, United Arab Emirates, China, Malaysia, Canada and the United States of America.

-People of Aka Khel tribes living in Pakistan have their basic roots in Pakistan community but are still facing problems of self recognition and identity rights just because of their resemblance in pushto dialect to the afghan people.
+People of Aka Khel tribes living in Pakistan have their basic roots in Pakistan community but are still facing problems of self recognition and identity rights just because of their resemblance in Pushto dialect to the Afghan people east of the Durand.